Pelosi announces vote to limit Trump's war powers on Iran

 The announcement comes less than a day after Iran fired more than a dozen ballistic missiles at two Iraqi air bases housing U.S. forces in response to the U.S. airstrike that killed top Iranian commander Qassem Soleimani last week.
 Iran's retaliation had created some uncertainty earlier Wednesday among House Democrats about the path forward on the resolution.

+Members of the House and Senate were briefed Wednesday by top Trump administration officials, including Defense Secretary Mark Esper, Secretary of State Mike Pompeo, CIA Director Gina Haspel and Chairman of the Joint Chiefs of Staff Mark Milley, on the justification for the airstrike that killed Soleimani, the leader of Iran's elite and secretive Quds force.

-President Donald Trump vowed in an address to the nation Wednesday morning to keep up the pressure on Iran with "punishing" new sanctions on top of the heavy economic restraints already in place, but he didn’t suggest any additional military action in response to the overnight missile attack on U.S. targets in Iraq.
+In an address to the nation Wednesday morning, Trump vowed to keep up the pressure on Tehran with "punishing" new sanctions on top of the heavy economic restraints already in place, but he didn’t suggest any additional military action in response to the overnight missile attack on U.S. targets in Iraq.

 “Iran appears to be standing down, which is a good thing for all parties concerned and a very good thing for the world,” Trump said.
 “No American or Iraqi lives were lost because of the precautions taken, the dispersal of forces and an early warning system that worked very well.”